Central Region

 Tammy Truijens, Psy.D., HSPP

-*Supervisor at site in Fort Wayne, IN
+Location: Fort Wayne, IN

-Dr. Truijens is the Testing Coordinator at Bowen Center.
+Dr. Truijens is the Testing Coordinator at Bowen Health.
 She earned her doctorate degree in Clinical Psychology from Pacific University, School of Graduate Psychology, and completed her pre-doctoral training at Bowen Center as a member of the National Psychology Training Consortium.
 She is a licensed psychologist with an endorsement as a Health Service Provider in Psychology in the State of Indiana.
 She is trained in DBT, EMDR, Hypnotherapy, and evidence-based approaches for patients with substance use concerns.
 She sees patients of all ages, although primarily adolescents and adults.
 She also has a strong interest in serving LGBTQIA patients and completes independent assessments for transgender and gender nonconforming patients seeking gender-affirming medical interventions.
 In her current role, she is focused more heavily on psychological assessment, including parenting risk assessments and diagnostic evaluations for the Department of Child Services, state, and federal probation, as well as fitness for duty evaluations, pre-surgical evaluations, and autism testing.
 She provides regular trainings related to diversity, equity, inclusion, and belonging.

 Megan Marsh, Psy.D., HSPP